Daily Supply Charge

 Retailers formulate their own standing offer rates which may vary with each retailer.
 With the introduction of the VDO and DMO, standing offers now reflect the same rates across all retailers.

-Yes, you can add solar to your account and be eligible for the solar feed-in tariff.
+Do you have solar panels?
+If you do, then you can add solar to your account and be eligible for the solar feed-in tariff.

 If your solar panels generate more energy than you use which is then sent back to the grid, you may be eligible for a credit on your electricity bill.